 \section{Background}

 Subsection \ref{arima} outlines the mathematical background and properties of ARIMA models.
-For a more comprehensive exposition of ARIMA models, readers are directed to the standard texts of \citet{box1976time}.
-In subsection \ref{ns}, we discuss the nested sampling algorithm and its role in model selection.
+For a more comprehensive exposition of ARIMA models, readers are directed to the standard text of \citet{box1976time}.
+In subsection \ref{bayesian}, we introduce Bayesian inference, its associated terminologies, and discuss the role of the Bayesian evidence in model selection.